reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 <li>Alexa: 5 tasks left</li>
 ```

 In addition to the updated counts, a human reading this would probably say that you swapped Alexa and Ben's ordering and inserted Claudia between Alexa and Ben.
 However, React is a computer program and can't know what you intended, so you need to specify a _key_ property for each list item to differentiate each list item from its siblings.
-If you were displaying data from a database, Alexa, Ben, and Claudia's database IDs could be used as keys.
+If your data was from a database, Alexa, Ben, and Claudia's database IDs could be used as keys.

 ```js {1}
 <li key={user.id}>